jbonn/jbonn.github.io/README.md

-This is currently a trial run at setting up html pages with the UMR schema elements/examples.
-Eventually, the content will move to the UMR4NLP github.
+This is currently a single page showing mappings from spatial PropBank rolesets to ISO-space and Jerry Hobbs's Axiomitizations.